AbdullahBakir97/Django-Followers-System/README.md

 3. Explore other users and follow/unfollow them.
 4. Send follow requests to private users or accept/reject follow requests from others.
 5. View and manage your follower and following lists from your profile dashboard.
+6. Engage in real-time chat with other users.

 ## API Documentation